Chippewa River (Wisconsin): Recreation

 The Chippewa River is a popular destination for recreational kayakers and canoers.
 Paddlers experience a variety of conditions on the river, from calm, slow-moving water to small rapids and whitewater.
 Fishing is a popular activity: the river is known for musky, smallmouth bass, walleye, and northern pike.

+Bikers also enjoy the river.
+The old Abe Trail follows an old railroad grade along the river from Brunet Island Park at Cornell down to Lake Wissota Park north of Chippewa Falls.

+The river is easily accessible for bikers and pleasure seekers via the Chippewa River State Trail, which follows the river from Eau Claire to Durand.
+Chippewa River Bottoms, along the river in Buffalo County, has been designated a National Natural Landmark.